turingschool/curriculum-site/module0/lessons/oop.md

 Information, even when we include dynamic information, about an object is not always enough.
 In software engineering, we also want the ability to change information about an object.
 We will use instance methods to accomplish this.

-<span class="vocab">Instance methods</span> are methods defined by the developer that can be called on any existing instance object of that class.
+***Instance methods*** are methods defined by the developer that can be called on any existing instance object of that class.
 What follows is an example to illustrate the syntax:

 ```ruby
 class EscapeCar